Model-free Analysis of Dynamic Trading Strategies: High-frequency asymptotics

-The smallest $p\geq 1$ for which $[S]^p_\pi \neq 0$ then gives an index of `roughness' for $S$ along $\pi$.
+{Note that this limit is uniform in $t\in[0,T]$, as pointed out by \cite{contperkowski}.} The smallest $p\geq 1$ for which $[S]^p_\pi \neq 0$ then gives an index of `roughness' for $S$ along $\pi$.
 For example for Brownian paths $p=2$ while for fractional Brownian motion with Hurst exponent $H$, $p=1/H$ \cite{biagini2008}.

-For such a path, the number of down-crossings for levels close to zero is related to a slightly different notion of local time, defined in terms of a {\it weighted} occupation measure, weighted by the p-th order variation \cite{contperkowski}: \begin{definition}[Local time of order $p$ \cite{contperkowski}] Let $p\geq 1$ and $q\geq 1$.
+For paths with non-zero $p$-th variation, the number of down-crossings for levels close to zero is related to a slightly different notion of local time, defined in terms of a {\it weighted} occupation measure, weighted by the p-th order variation \cite{contperkowski,contjin2024}: \begin{definition}[Local time of order $p$ \cite{contperkowski}] Let $p\geq 1$ and $q\geq 1$.
 A continuous path $S\in C^0([0, T], \mathbb{R})$ has ($L^q$-)local time of order $p$ along a sequence of partitions $\pi = (\pi_n)_{n\geq 1}$ of $[0, T]$ if, for any $t\in [0,T]$, the sequence of functions